tranminhquan/synthetic_tabular_data/README.md

 ## Run
 Note: The result has not been verified yet.
-Below is to ensure the pipeline can run successfully
+Below is to ensure the pipeline can run successfully.
+Open a terminal and:

+### Create virtual environment and install packages

 0. `cd` to the root path of project

+1. Create the virtual environment named `env`
+`python3 -m venv env`

-1. Activate the virtual environment
+2. Activate the virtual environment
-`source env2/bin/activate`
+`source env/bin/activate`

+3. Upgrade to the latest pip
+`pip install --upgrade pip`

+4. Install packages from `requirements.txt`
+`pip install -r requirements.txt`

+### Training and Generating

-2. Go to file `train.py` to change the config or run with the defaults by command `python train.py`
+1. Go to file `train.py` to change the config or run with the defaults by command `python train.py`
     After the training completes, model weights and meta data will be stored in folder `results`

-3. To generate synthetic data after training, go to file `generate_data.py` to change the config or run with the defaults by command
+2. To generate synthetic data after training, go to file `generate_data.py` to change the config or run with the defaults by command
 `python generate_data.py`